DonFerrari/LA1200/README.md

 ## The Random-Number guesser.

-In this game you have to guess the number from the program.
+In this game you have to guess the number that is randomly created.
+If you guess the number you win else the program helps you whether the number is lower or higher than you guessed.